I think I’ve created a new term: spiritual sloth.

 I did the same…

 Not long ago, I admired (not jealous, but admired) someone else’s anointing to speak incredibly clearly and succinctly about God’s Word.
-She has a way to communicating the most complex spiritual principles and breaking them into to easy-to-understand principles.
+She has a way of communicating the most complex spiritual principles and breaking them into to easy-to-understand principles.

 Her gift is clearly the gift of exhortation and I’ve been the benefactor of her gift of wisdom for some time.
 I love and admire her so much!
 She’s old enough to be my mom and has sown into my life for so many years I couldn’t count if I wanted to do so.